zeropsio/recipe-nextjs-static/README.md

 # Zerops x Next.js - Static

-Next.js is a React Framework for fast, dynamic full-stack web apps with both server-side rendering and static site generation.
-[Zerops](https://zerops.io) simplifies deployment, offering automatic scaling, optional caching, logging integrations, and easy setup for additional services, letting you focus on development without infrastructure hassles.
+Next.js is a React Framework for fast, dynamic full-stack web apps with both server-side rendering and static site generation. <a href="https://zerops.io/" target="_blank">Zerops</a> makes deploying and running Next.js apps, both server side rendered and static, a breeze.

 This recipe showcases the Static version, see [zeropsio/recipe-nextjs-nodejs](https://github.com/zeropsio/recipe-nextjs-nodejs) for the Node.js SSR version.